 Use a three-coat paint system consisting of an organic zinc-rich epoxy primer, a polyamide epoxy intermediate coat, and an aliphatic polyurethane finish coat.
-Submit the three-coat system to the NTPEP testing program and submit the results to the Department.
+Submit the three-coat system to the AASHTO Product Evaluation & Audit Solutions Program (formerly NTPEP) testing program and submit the results to the Department with the NTPEP ID.
 Provide a system from a single manufacturer.
 Provide components that are recommended for use as part of a three-coat system.